Battle of Chester: Battle

 Historian Charles Plummer, best known as an editor of Bede, believed that the battle occurred around 615 or 616, but near contemporary annals give a variety of dates.
 The Anglo-Saxon Chronicle says, for year 605 in one version and year 606 in another version:

 And here Æðelfrið led his army to Chester, and there slew countless Welsh.
 And came about Augustinus's prophecy, that he said "If they do not have peace with us, they will die at the hands of the Saxons."
 There also were slain 200 priests who came there to pray for the Welsh army.
 Scrocmail was called their leader, and he escaped as one of fifty."

 In the Brut y Brenhinedd (Chronicle of the Kings), which is a collection of variant Middle Welsh versions of Geoffrey of Monmouth's Latin chronicle Historia Regum Britanniae (History of the Kings of Britain), the battle is called Perllan Fangor (Bangor Orchard).
 Brut proved especially influential in medieval Wales, where it was largely regarded as an accurate account of the early history of the Britons.

 It therefore suggests the battle may have taken place nearer to Bangor-on-Dee rather than Chester.

 Massacre

 Bede mentions the killings of British monks by the Anglo-Saxons.
 He wrote that the monks:

-"resorted...to pray at the...battle...King Æthelfrith being informed [of this]...said, "If then they cry to their God against us, in truth, though they do not bear arms, yet they fight against us, because they oppose us by their prayers."
-He, therefore, commanded them to be attacked first ...
-About twelve hundred of those that came to pray are said to have been killed".

 This episode was also noted in the Annals of Ulster s.a.
 612 (recte 613):